RobotLocomotion/styleguide/pyguide.md

 <a id="imports"></a>
 ### 2.2 Imports

+<span class="drake">This section is not strictly followed in Drake.
+Please
+refer to Drake's Python Style Guide mentioned above.</span>

 Use `import` statements for packages and modules only, not for individual classes or functions.
 Note that there is an explicit exemption for imports from the [typing module](#typing-imports).